Magneosolutions/vibeflow/memory-bank/progress.md

     *   Run the script to populate the `apis` collection in MongoDB.
 *   **Create Atlas Vector Search Index for APIs:**
     *   Once APIs are populated, create a vector search index in MongoDB Atlas for the `apis.description_embedding` field.
-*   **Review and Refine Overall UX/UI:**
-    *   Consider any minor UI tweaks for clarity or improved user flow based on current features.
 *   **Continue Curating Other Resources (APIs, more Datasets):**
     *   Define schema for `apis` collection in MongoDB.
 (Completed 2025-06-14, documented in `systemPatterns.md`).
     *   Manually curate a small list (e.g., 5-10) of common APIs with metadata, sample data snippets, and vector embeddings.